prg127/Photoshop/README.md

-# Some of my works in adobe photoshshop
+#Adobe_photoshop
-collage, blog and webpage UI
+Some of my works in adobe photoshshop collage, blog and webpage UI